 Prenup Cheating Clause: What You Need To Know

-A prenup cheating clause outlines financial penalties, like asset loss or damages, for infidelity, though enforceability varies by state.
+- A prenup cheating clause may outline financial penalties, like asset loss or damages, for infidelity.
+Enforceability, however, varies by state.

-To help you avoid making any costly mistakes as you take your prenup journey, Neptune, a prenup concierge service, connects you with experienced family law attorneys who know the local laws in your area.
+To help you avoid costly mistakes as you navigate this process, Neptune, a prenup concierge service, connects you with vetted, experienced family law attorneys who understand the local laws in your area and provide guidance every step of the way.

 What Exactly Is a Prenup Cheating Clause?